Download our free PDF:

 Double-check the email address.
 Make sure there are no typos.
 The U.S. Department of Education and the colleges and universities to which the student is applying for financial aid will send FAFSA reminders, status updates, and financial aid application results to this email address.

-This question asks the student about his or her marital status as of the date the FAFSA is submitted.
+This question asks the student about their marital status as of the date the FAFSA is submitted.
 Note that this question is asking about the student’s marital status, not the parents’.

-If the student answers that he or she is currently married or remarried, the FAFSA will require information about the student’s spouse.
-The spouse’s income, tax and asset information must be combined with the student’s information even if they got married after the end of the tax year.
-If the student checks that he or she has never been married, or is separated, divorced, or widowed, the FAFSA will not ask any questions about the student’s spouse.
+If the student answers that they are currently married or remarried, the FAFSA will require information about the student’s spouse.
+The spouse’s income, tax and asset information must be combined with the student’s information even if they got married after the end of the prior-prior tax year.
+If the student checks that they have never been married or are separated, divorced, or widowed, the FAFSA will not ask any questions about the student’s spouse.
 (If the student is unmarried and a dependent student, the FAFSA will include questions for the student’s parents.)
 This is an important question that can have a big impact on eligibility for financial aid.

 Note that the student does not need to have a legal separation to be considered separated for federal student aid purposes.
 An informal separation will qualify, provided that the student and spouse do not live together.
 If the student and spouse live on separate floors of the same house, they are considered to be living together.